NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-09.md

 > [!question]
 > If the market price is Rs.100, do you think that the firm should shut down?
 Explain.

-No, Because for a firm to shutdown the market price of a particular product should be lower.
+No, Because for a firm to shutdown the market price of a particular product should be lower than average variable cost.